Dental Health Without the Drill

 - Air abrasion reduces the need for anesthesia, particularly if the cavity is shallow; this allows the dentist to treat multiple sites in the mouth during a single visit

-- Air abrasion leaves much more of the healthy tooth structure behind
+- Air abrasion is conservative - much more of the healthy tooth structure remains

 - Air abrasion leaves the working area relatively dry, which is an advantage during the placement of composite fillings

-- Air abrasion reduces the risk of micro-fracturing and chipping of the tooth, which some experts believe can lead to premature restorative failures
+- Air abrasion reduces the risk of micro-fracturing and chipping of the tooth (compared to the drill), which some experts believe can lead to premature restorative failures

-- The procedure is relatively simple and quick
+- The procedure is relatively simple, quick and, most importantly, relatively painless

 What Are the Disadvantages?

 - Air abrasion is not necessarily totally painless.
-The air can cause sensitivity and so can the abrasives used.
+The air and the abrasive material can cause sensitivity.

 - Air abrasion is not recommended for deep cavities (those close to the tooth's pulp).
 It is best suited for removing small cavities that form early on the surface of teeth.